aws-samples/serverless-patterns/eventbridge-to-appsync-events/README.md

 ```

 ### Troubleshooting
-If events are not arriving in your Events API Console you should go to the SQS console, find the SQS queue created by this stack as your DLQ and poll for messages.
-Any errors should be shown in the attributes of the messages.
+** Events not arriving to Events API Console**: Go to the SQS console, find the SQS queue created by this stack (which is your DLQ) and poll for messages.
+Any errors should be shown in the attributes tab of the messages.

-If there are no messages in the DLQ, double check that you have correctly entered the channel parameters in the Events API Console.

-Ensure you are sending messages to the correct Event Bus.
+** No messages in DLQ**: Double check that you have subscribed to the correct namespace/channel `default/serverless-patterns` in the Events API Console.
+Also ensure you are sending messages to the correct event bus (name is in the outputs of the stack) with "detail type" of `serverless-patterns`.

 ## Cleanup